-Whether in a large healthcare setting, such as a hospital, or in a smaller practice, the RCM process is very similar.
+Whether in a large healthcare setting, such as a hospital, or in a smaller practice, the Revenue Cycle Management (RCM) process is very similar.

-The front line of RCM is made up of those in charge of scheduling and registering a patient before the physician has even had a chance to see the patient.
+The front line of Revenue Cycle Management is made up of those in charge of scheduling and registering a patient before the physician has even had a chance to see the patient.
 It is here that vital patient information is gathered and insurance eligibility is verified.
 Patients also must receive an explanation of what they will be expected to cover financially.
-Any errors in this first step can cause difficult complications later on in the cycle.
+We cannot stress enough the importance of the patient intake step.
+Accurate collection, organization and storage of patient data (member, demographic, payment information) is paramount.
+Any errors in this first step can cause major complications later on in the cycle and can severely impact cash flow.

 After the patient is seen and services have been provided, medical coders evaluate the patient’s chart and apply appropriate codes.
 When completed, these codes make up the claim that will be submitted to the patient’s insurance company.
 Billing software can be specialized to autofill and supply recognized ICD and CPT codes commonly used by each facility or department.
 This speeds up the process and checks for human error.